Sponge spicule: Locomotion

 In 2016 a newly discovered demosponge community living under arctic ice were found to have moved across the sea floor by extending their spicules and then retracting their body in the direction of motion.

 Spiculites

-When dead sponge bodies disintegrate, spicules become incorporated into marine sediments and sometimes accumulate into enormous agglomerations called spicule mats or beds, or fossilize to form special type of rocks called the spiculites.
+When dead sponges disintegrate and disarticulate into discrete spicules, the sponge spicules become incorporated into marine sediments.
+They sometime accumulate as layers (beds) of sediment composed mostly of spicules, called spicule mats or spicule beds.
+After burial, these beds often lithify to form a special type of sedimentary rock called spiculite.

 The record of fossil and subfossil sponge spicules is extraordinarily rich and often serves as a basis for far-reaching reconstructions of sponge communities, though spicules are also bearers of significant ecological and environmental information.
 Specific requirements and preferences of sponges can be used to interpret the environment in which they lived, and reconstruct oscillations in water depths, pH, temperatures, and other parameters, providing snapshots of past climate conditions.
 In turn, the silicon isotope compositions in spicules (δ30Si) are being increasingly often used to estimate the level of silicic acid in the marine settings throughout the geological history, which enables the reconstruction of past silica cycle and ocean circulation.